March 1, 2023

 2. Your guideline: Create a learning plan

-3. Our brains learn during breaks
+3. Our brain learns during breaks

-4. Use all senses: Take notes
+4. Use all your senses: Take notes

 5. Enable self-control in the self-directed learning process